team-int-finance/kid-doh/preparation/UserStories.md

 ### 4) As a user I want to track a type of expense and take control of my financial history so that I can learn how to save effectively.

-### 5) As a user I want to stay on top of my spending and financial activities so that I can budget effective;y.
+### 5) As a user I want to stay on top of my spending and financial activities so that I can budget effectively.

 ### 6) As a user I want to be able to create a profile so that I can login into the application.